 If this is your choice, Please, think twice!
 Do not abandon this beloved creature to a cold damp concrete floor with strange dogs yelping and strangers everywhere.
 This Pet has has devoted every waking moment to loving you, and you should be the last face this Animal sees.
 Call a Home Service or make arrangements with your local Veterinarian, but be there with them as they crossover.

 Simply Google the word "euthanizing" and links will appear in your area that can provide Euthanizing services at home or within a vet's office with a sitting area for you to spend those final moments with your best friend.

+So when is a good time to say Good-bye?
 There is no good time...The "TIME" is when you say it's time.
 You know your pet and you know your capabilities to take care of it!
 The Bottom line is that there is "NO Good Time"

-*I know of a woman that had her pet Euthanized when she passed away because the dog did not cope well with strangers.
+I have heard many different reasons for ending a dogs life.
+Reasons vary from the city to countryside, and from one Mans opinion to one Womans opinion. *I have seen dogs shot on the spot for killing chickens!
+Something that particular dog never did until it became Mentally diminished.
+But that was where the owner "Drew the Line"! *I know of a woman that had her pet Euthanized when she passed away because the dog did not cope well with strangers.
 The pet was Euthanized, placed at her feet, and buried with her.